PortelliA/TidyBYTE-Cafe---SQL---Tableau/README.md

 ## Scenario

 Gunther Smith came to Australia to open a cafe, seeking a change from his successful site in America.
-He established tidyBYTE Cafe in a busy area in Sydney, bringing with him a simple yet diverse 37-item menu.
+He established tidyBYTE Cafe in a busy area in Sydney, creating a 37-item menu.
 The menu includes various coffee styles and sizes, along with several addons, two sandwich items, and three biscuits to choose from.

 Gunther provided all the ingredient details, including measurements and recipes, and requested the construction of a database to capture sales data for future analysis.